 Soon after that Father Elefterios had the blessing to meet His Eminence Metropolitan Evangelos and established a spiritual bond which further led him to want to serve under his Holy Metropolis.
 Therefore, His Eminence ordained him to the Holy Diaconate on June 14th, 2015 at St. Luke Greek Orthodox Church in Broomall, Pennsylvania.
 Afterwards, Father Elefterios served as a guest Deacon at his home parish in Florida until the opportunity would arise to be ordained to the Holy Priesthood.
 That opportunity came and His Eminence Metropolitan Evangelos ordained Deacon Elefterios on Sunday, October 1, 2017 to the Holy Priesthood at St. Thomas Greek Orthodox Church in Cherry Hill, New Jersey on the honorable occasion of the church’s 50th anniversary alongside His Grace Athanasius of Western Kenya, Father Christoforos Economidis (proistamenos), and Deacons Philotheos and Bartholomew.

-Father Elefterios is married to Presbytera Efstathia and they have two children, Ekaterini and Kalliopi.
+Father Elefterios is married to Presbytera Efstathia and they have three children, Ekaterini, Kalliopi, and Nikolaos.